Bianchi-I cosmology with generalized Chaplygin gas and periodic deceleration parameter: Cosmological Solutions

-The value of the integration constant $c_4$ does not affect the qualitative behaviour of the Hubble parameter but it effect the scale factor.
-Thus we have classified our cosmological models in three different cases as per $c_4=0$, $c_4>0$ and $c_4<0,\:i.e.\ c_4=-c_5,\;c_5>0$.
+The value of integration constant $c_4$ does not affect the qualitative behaviour of the Hubble parameter but it affect the scale factor.
+We classify the considered cosmological model in three different cases as per $c_4=0$, $c_4>0$ and $c_4<0,\:i.e.\ c_4=-c_5,\;c_5>0$.

-In order to analyse the behaviour of the deceleration parameter $q$, we have represented graphically in Figures \ref{fig1} and \ref{fig2} for different values of $m$ and $n$.
-From the figures, it is noticed that (i) for $n=0.01$ and $0.34\leq m \leq 0.64$ our models are accelerating in nature i.e $q<0$ and (ii) for $n=0.10$ and $1.70\leq m \leq 3.20$ our models show phase transition i.e decelerating phase to accelerating phase.
-In this situation $q$ take values from positive to negative.
-We are mainly focus to investigate the phase transition scenario so in all our discussed models as a representative case we have considered the value of $m$ in the range $1.70\leq m \leq 3.20$ and $n=0.10$.